 - Time sharing should be pleasant not only for the children, but for both parents.
 Time with each parent should help your children maintain a good relationship with both parents.

 - Time with the children should not be limited to the former marital home.
-Unless otherwise decreed in unusual cases, each parent will have the children in his or her home overnight.
-It may include trips and outings elsewhere.
+Unless otherwise decreed in unusual cases, each parent will have the children in his or her home overnight, take them to school and out for activities, sports, shopping, and visits with friends and other family members, and on trips and vacations.

 - The question is often asked, “Should the children go to a parent’s girl/boy friend’s house?”
-The answer is is usually no: time with the children is intended to be time for the parent and the children to be with each other; to maintain strong relationships.
-Having other people participate may dilute the parent–child experience.
-Also, it may appear to the children that their parent does not have time for them, and does not care enough to give them undivided attention.
-Introducing the children to a new partner may be confusing for the children, so do so only after giving careful thought to the children’s needs, adjustment to the separation, and to how serious the new relationship is.
+Introducing the children to a new romantic interest may be confusing for the children, so do so only after giving careful thought to the children’s ages and needs, their adjustment to the separation, how serious your new relationship is, and other factors of your case.

 - Often parents question where they should take the children when it is their scheduled day and what should be planned for them in the way of amusement, particularly if they are young children.
 Activities may add to the pleasure of your time together, but most important of all is your involvement with the children.
 Giving of yourself is more important than whatever material things or experiences you may give to your children.
-A dizzying round of too many fun activities will probably not be appreciated by the child.
-A massive assault of special treats and gift-giving will probably be resented by the other parent.
-Also, it will surely give the children the wrong idea about life and what parents are for.
+A dizzying round of too many fun activities will probably not be appreciated by the children.
+A massive assault of special treats and gifts may be resented by the other parent and it will surely give the children the wrong idea about life and your role as their parent.

-- Your time with the children should not be used to check on the other parent.
-The children should not be pumped for this kind of information.
+- Your time with the children should not be used to check up on the other parent.
+The children should not be pumped for information.
 They should not be used as little spies.
-In such a climate, the children’s perception is that the parents hate each other or that the children have to take sides, and these children will suffer.
-In their minds, if they do anything to please one parent, they may invite outright rejection by their other parent.
-They have already lost one parent in their minds and are fearful of losing the other.
+In such a climate, the children’s perception is that they must take sides or lie to one of their parents and they will suffer.
+Over time they will begin to fear that pleasing one parent will hurt the other or cause the other parent to be mad or reject them.
+This, obviously, is not fair to the children or good for their well-being.
 For this reason, parents should always show respect for each other.

-If you decide that dissolution of the marriage is the only answer to your marital differences and that help to restore the marriage is no longer what you want or need, you may still need professional help to get on the right road.
-Advice from well-meaning friends and relatives, in many cases, further aggravates the situation.
-Friends or relatives can seldom be objective.
+If you decide that divorce is the only answer to your marital differences and that help to restore the marriage is no longer what you want or need, you may still want to consider getting professional help with the dynamics of the separation and eventual divorce.
+Advice from friends and relatives while well-meaning, often further aggravates or confuses the situation.

 Help is available.
 Seek your attorney’s assistance in locating the proper professional to help you with your parenting issues.